Spinkoo/Matlab2TorchRL/README.md

 # Matlab2PyTorchRL

-This project is a pipeline that connects a Matlab simulation (Simulink) to an OpenAI Gym wrapper for PyTorch Reinforcement Learning using the DQN algorithm.
+This project is a pipeline that connects a Matlab simulation (Simulink) to an OpenAI Gym wrapper for PyTorch Reinforcement Learning using DQN algorithm (and various ML/DL algorithms eventually).

 ![General pipeline](images/basic_diag.png)
 ## Matlab implementation